JaneNnyawira/Data-Professional-Analysis/README.md

 INTRODUCTION
-* I did the analysis of Data Professionals after a survey.
-It was done on PowerBi.
+* I did the analysis of Data Professionals after a survey on PowerBi.

  REQUIREMENTS
  * Unique ID